kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-    * Hit enter at the prompt to select the default PML file
+    * Hit enter at the prompt to select the default PML file.
+You can also use an alternative PML file.
-    * Hit enter at the prompt to select the default DDI file
+    * Hit enter at the prompt to select the default DDI file.
+You can also use an alternative DDI file.
+    * The program will automatically lookup the drugs from the PML file in the Mock data file.

 ### ✅ Identify DDIs